S-Temple/637Assignment3/seng637-a3-Team6.md

 Branch coverage focuses on the decision points within the code, allowing developers to identify which conditions have not been fully explored.
 However, it lacks specificity in indicating which particular branch or condition was missed, necessitating manual investigation to address these gaps.

-Complexity coverage delves into the paths taken through an entire method, shedding light on more intricate behaviors and the effectiveness of test coverage on method utilization.
+Complexity coverage delves into the paths taken through an entire method, shedding light on more intricate behaviours and the effectiveness of test coverage on method utilization.
 Like branch coverage, it does not specify which paths were or were not covered, requiring further manual analysis to enhance coverage.
 Unfortunately, there is no easily visible overlay over the code for this metric.

 Method coverage is simpler, essentially indicating whether a method has been tested.
 This is particularly useful for larger codebases, helping identify untested methods.
 However, in the context of this lab, its utility is limited due to the ease of manually tracking method coverage.